 The test kit for men is a urine test.

-The test kit for women is a swab test, as swab tests are more accurate in women
+The test kit for women is a swab test.
+This is because swab tests are more accurate in women

 - Place an order and get your kit delivered to your door, or collect from a local post office (delivery is free)

 - Collect your sample as per the instructions

 - Send your samples to our UK-based, accredited partner laboratory (postage is free)

 - Once your results are available (in 2 to 3 days), our doctors will review your results

 - One of our doctors will contact you, via a secure and confidential message in your patient account, to let you know your results and give you advice and support on what to do next

 In some cases, the doctor may need to ask for more information.
 They may contact you by phone, so make sure your telephone number is up to date in your online account.